 Making people accountable – DevOpsGroup use a collaborative goal setting system to ensure people take ownership of tasks and know how their work contributes to organisational success.
 As Ryan says “encouraging autonomy leads to more empowered staff and lower turnover which delivers externally to clients.”

 Visualising success – The IT firm uses Agile (with a capital A) and lean methodology across the board.
 Ryan explains “Everyone is BCS Agile certified which means they have a commonality in language and understanding.”
-As such they all benefit from being able to visualise their progress with tools like the Kanban board pictured on the right.
+As such they all benefit from being able to visualise their progress with tools like Kanban boards.

 Acting on feedback – DevOpsGroup put a lot of their engagement success down to their feedback loops.
 “We use a variety of communication techniques such as a monthly Pulse survey, focus groups and 1-2-1s to improve communication” says Ryan.